Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

 iii) Hardware tab

 CPU and Memory:
-  Set processors to 23 (we have 12 real; 24 virtual total) Set Memory to 58000 MB
+  Set processors to 23 (we have 12 real; 24 virtual total)
+  Set Memory to 58000 MB
     Parallels has a limit on the amount of memory it wants to allocate per VM based on the memory of the Host.
 This Mac Pro has 64 GB RAM and it seems Parallels doesn't want to allocate more than 57-58 GB.
 If a warning pops up suggesting the optimal memory range, allow it to optimize by clicking 'change' and you'll end up around 57252 MB.
   Keep all defaults in 'Advanced Settings'

-Network:
-TODO

 Hard Disk 1:
   Advanced Settings -> properties
     Increase disk size to 800 GB
-    Do NOT select 'Split the disk image into 2 GB files' Leave 'Expanding disk' checked
+    Do NOT select 'Split the disk image into 2 GB files'
+    Leave 'Expanding disk' checked
     Click 'Apply'

 Hard Disk 2:
   This is the bootable image (.hdd) we are using to launch the VM.
   Leave it as is.

 iv) Security tab